-If you’re one of the many pregnant women who experience morning sickness, you may start feeling nauseous somewhere around the sixth week of your pregnancy, typically two weeks after your first missed period.
-Symptoms can appear gradually, or seem to happen overnight.
+If you’re one of the many pregnant women who experience morning sickness, you may start feeling nauseous somewhere around the sixth week of your pregnancy, typically two weeks after your first missed period – symptoms may appear gradually or seem to happen overnight.
 Morning sickness can range from a mild aversion to certain smells or foods, to persistent nausea and vomiting in severe cases.

 When does morning sickness end?

 Morning nausea usually peaks between weeks 8-11, and typically fades by the end of the first trimester.
-However, some women can experience it well into their second and even third trimester.
+However, some women can experience nausea in their second trimester, and even the third.

 If your morning sickness lasts beyond your first trimester, you may be more sensitive to the nauseating effects of hormonal changes during pregnancy.
 Or you may just have a more delicate stomach.
-But it never hurts to bring up your morning sickness with your doctor.
+But it never hurts to bring up your morning sickness with your doctor or midwife.

-Should I see my doctor about my morning sickness?
+Should I see my doctor or midwife about my morning sickness?

-Many women wait to take action when it comes to severe morning nausea because they’ve been told it’s normal.
+Many women tolerate morning sickness because they know that nausea is normal during pregnancy, however they may not realize that severe vomiting is not as normal and requires attention.
 That’s why it’s important to know the signs of HG.
-Talk to your doctor right away if you are vomiting so much that you:
+Talk to your care provider right away if you are vomiting so much that you: